How much does a public adjuster bond cost in Iowa?

-- knowingly making any oral or written material misrepresentations or statements that are false or maliciously critical to injure any person engaged in the business of insurance
+- Knowingly making any oral or written misrepresentations or statements that are false or maliciously critical to injure any person engaged in the business of insurance

-If the principal (public adjuster) fails to work according to the state’s regulations, a claim can be made against the bond to provide reparation for damages.
+If the principal (public adjuster) fails to work according to the state’s regulations, a claim can be made against the bond to recover losses.

 What’s the fine print?

 This bond must remain in effect during the term of the license.
-If the surety chooses to terminate the bond early, 30 days’ notice prior to cancellation is required to be given to the obligee (state).
+If the surety chooses to terminate the bond early, 30 days’ notice prior to cancellation is required to be given to the obligee.
 The notice must be submitted in writing and filed with the Division.

 How to become a public adjuster in Iowa

 Posting a surety bond is only one part of the licensing process.
-Before approving a license application, the Division must find that the applicant:
+Before approving a license application, the Division must find that the applicant meets the following requirements:

-- is eligible to designate this state as the individual’s home state
+- Eligible to designate Iowa as individual’s home state

-- has not committed any act that is ground for denial
+- Not committed any act that is grounds for denial

-- is trustworthy, reliable and of good reputation
+- Demonstrates trustworthiness, reliability, and has good reputation

-- maintains an office with public access by reasonable appointment or regular business hours
+- Maintains office with public access by reasonable appointment or regular business hours